Ihezie/admin-dashboard-assignment/README.md

 I utilized `useReducer` and `useContext` to manage the application's state.
 I chose `useReducer` to ensure updates to the dashboard are made in a clean and easy to read way, with all major updates handled by a central reducer function.
 I believe this approach is more maintainable than multiple useState instances which can quickly make the code difficult to understand.

-I stuck as closely as possible to designs provided.
+I stuck as closely as possible to the designs provided.
 The only discernable difference is fact that I made it fully responsive on all screen sizes, despite the designs being desktop-only.

-Run project locally to explore the implementation and overall user experience.
+Run the project locally to explore the implementation and overall user experience.

 ## Run Locally 🏃🏽